pawbyte/gpe-docs/docs/building.md

 * [Game Pencil for BSD](building-bsd)

-# Help, I don't see my computer type:
+# Help, I don't see my computer type listed above

 Don't see your operating system listed here?
 Please check if one of the following libraries work on your operating system:
 * SDL 2.0.18 or higher